How to Stay Healthy While Traveling the World

 Be Healthy.

 - Maintaining a healthy diet.
-Eat a diet that is high in fruits, vegetables, and whole grains, and low in saturated fat.
+Eat a diet high in fruits, vegetables, and whole grains and low in saturated fat.

 - Exercise regularly.
-Try to get in at least 150 minutes of moderate-intensity aerobic physical activity throughout the week.
+Get at least 150 minutes of moderate-intensity aerobic physical activity throughout the week.

 - Get good quality sleep.
 The recommendation for adults is for 7-9 hours a night.

 - Minimize your stress.
-The negative effects of stress on our health is well studied.
+The adverse effects of stress on our health are well-studied.
 When possible, try to remove stressors from your life.

 Disclaimer: This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 Thanks for supporting the free content on this site!